kingsabru/youtube-data-extraction/README.md

 # Extracting Video Data Using Youtube API V3

+This project demonstrates how to work with the Youtube V3 API in python.
+Using the Google API Client library for python, you can scrap data from Youtube.
+The project also shows how  to store the extracted data into a CSV file.

 ## Task

 Write a script that extracts YouTube data to analyze the #endsars# trend that rocked the entire world.
 The script should be able to perform the following:

 * Filter out channels and playlists.
 * Get only videos published this year.
 * Include videos that are between 4 to 20 mins long.
 * Generic such that the search query can be changed.

 ### Output

 Store the output into a csv with the filename having the following format: current_timestamp_youtube_data.

 The following video attributes should be a part of the dataset:

 * the time video was published
 * the video id
 * the title of the video